kullrich/CRBHits/README.md

 The toolkit is freely available (licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.de.html)) online at [https://sourceforge.net/projects/kakscalculator2/](https://sourceforge.net/projects/kakscalculator2/).

+## Contributing Code

 ## Bug reports

 Please report any errors or requests regarding [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) to Kristian Ullrich (ullrich@evolbio.mpg.de)

 or use the issue tracker at [https://gitlab.gwdg.de/mpievolbio-it/crbhits/issues](https://gitlab.gwdg.de/mpievolbio-it/crbhits/issues)

+## Code Code of Conduct - Participation guidelines

+This repository adhere to [Contributor Covenant](http://contributor-covenant.org) code of conduct for in any ininteractions you have within this project.

+See also the policy against sexualized discremination, harassment and violence for the Max Planck Society [Code-of-Conduct](https://www.mpg.de/11961177/code-of-conduct-en.pdf).

 ## References